Master of Public Health

 Students will attain the knowledge and skills necessary to collect, analyze and interpret epidemiologic data in order to solve public health problems.
 The concentration prepares students for employment as a master’s level epidemiologist or research scientist in various settings such as the New Mexico Department of Health, the UNM School of Medicine and other public health research and service organizations.

-- 19 credits of MPH core courses and 18 credits of required and elective graduate-level courses in the concentration.
+- 19 credit hours of MPH core courses and 18 credit hours of required and elective graduate-level courses in the concentration.

-- 2 credits of a practical field experience (PH 598 - Public Health Practicum) in an epidemiologic setting.
+- 2 credit hours of a practical field experience (PH 598 - Public Health Practicum) in an epidemiologic setting.

-- At least 3 credits demonstrating competencies in epidemiology through one of the culminating experience options (professional paper, integrative experience or thesis, and the oral master’s examination).
+- Completion of at least 3 credit hours demonstrating competencies in epidemiology through one of the culminating experience options (professional paper, integrative experience or thesis, and the oral master’s examination).

 The health systems, services and policy concentration requires:

-- 19 credits of MPH core courses and of 18 credits in graduate-level courses.
+- 19 credit hours of MPH core courses and of 18 credit hours in graduate-level courses.

-- 2 credits of a practical field experience (PH 598 - public health practicum) in policy, public health or health care service settings.
+- 2 credit hours of a practical field experience (PH 598 - public health practicum) in policy, public health or health care service settings.

-- At least 3 credits demonstrating competencies in integrating health systems, services and policy perspectives through one of the culminating experience options (professional paper, integrative experience or thesis, and the oral master’s examination).
+- Completion of at least 3 credit hours demonstrating competencies in integrating health systems, services and policy perspectives through one of the culminating experience options (professional paper, integrative experience or thesis, and the oral master’s examination).

 - Health Systems, Services and Policy competencies [PDF]